Volodya-Petrov/Homework/README.md

 # Homework
-This is my homeworks, i'm dumb
+This is my homework, i'm dumb